-If your property is located within a floodplain and you are planning to make changes (such as excavation or construction), you will need to fill out an Application for a Floodplain Development Permit (PDF) through the Planning Office.
+If your property is located within a floodplain and you are planning to make changes (such as excavation or construction), you will need to fill out an Floodplain Development Application through the Planning Office.
 The County Water and Wastewater Engineer is available to assist you with any questions you may have about this application.

 The owner of the property can petition the Federal Emergency Management Administration (FEMA) for a “Letter of map change” where the property will be evaluated more extensively to see if an error is present.